soheunyi/soheunyi.github.io/docs/_pages/about.md

 ## About
 I'm Soheun Yi.
 I major in Mathematics at Seoul National University.

+Currently I conduct research on monotone operator optimization theory under supervision of professor Ernest Ryu.

-I have solid background on Python I had built from two years of experience in cryptocurrency market data analysis.
-I also have programming experience in Rust, JavaScript, Julia, C and CUDA.
+I have worked as a quantative researcher in a cryptocurrency fund Hyperithm.
+From conducting cryptocurrency market data analysis, I have built solid background on Python, especially in preprocessing and analyzing large dataset.
+I also have wide range of programming experience in variety of languages: BigQuery(Regex), C, CUDA, JavaScript, Julia, Rust and TypeScript.

 I enjoy visualizing mathematical concepts.
 You can check out my trial of [visualization of interpolation methods][na_visualization], programmed in Python and JavaScript(React).
 More interpolation methods might be added in the future.